AlyxKing/DentSeg/README.md

 cd dental-segmentation-flexible-unet
 ```

 3. Install the required dependencies.
-Ensure you have Python and PyTorch installed, then install the other dependencies as detailed in `dentsegdataset.py` and `HalfUNet.py` files.
+Ensure you have Python and PyTorch installed, then install the other dependencies as detailed in `requirements.txt`.

 ## Usage